 You can save the item list by clicking on the Save List button.

-When you have reviewed the status of each item, click on the
+When you have reviewed the status of each item you entered, click on

 Note that you can use the Back and Next buttons to toggle between the results and the auto-catalog summary page.
 When you are done, click the Finish button.
-Readerware will then display all the updated items in the main window.
-You can optionally review and edit these updated items.
+Readerware will then display all the new items added to your database in the main window.
+You can optionally review and edit these new items.
 Click on the toolbar browse button to return to the full database display.

-- Items Input Count - The number of items processed
+- Items Input Count - The number of items entered

-- Items Updated Count - The number of items actually updated
+- Items Added Count - The total number of items that were added to your database

 This statistics information and a complete item by item listing is also written to a log file, if user logging is enabled.
 You will find this file in your Documents->Readerware->Logs folder.
 You can view this file in any text editor

 There is no easier way to catalog your